Welcome to our Homepage

 To us, sponsorship is more than just OK!
 Broadcasting is a fairly expensive business.
 Sponsorship is our main source of income!
 The pay-off for sponsors is value-for-money promotion in the marketplace and recognition by listeners that the sponsor is supporting a worthy community organisation.

-If you would like to participate as a sponsor, member or a friend of the station, check out the sponsor/member/friend links on this page.
+If you would like to participate as a sponsor, member or a friend of the station, please contact us.
 You will be made most welcome.

 If you would prefer to be just a listener, your participation is still very valuable.
 Stay tuned and request your favorite music as often as you like.
 It's your radio station.
 It's your free, 50,000-track juke-box!
 You are important to us because the bottom line for any radio station is : "Who's out there?"